 Why does that matter?

 Because putting projects on our to-do list without breaking them down into separate tasks will only create resistance, which leads to procrastination.
 Our mind knows a project can't be “done” in one sitting, so it resists taking on an undefined obligation.
-We need a starting point–and that starting point is the first task that leads toward completion of a project.

 If a “task” has been on your to-do list for a long time and you just keep moving it forward, consider why.
 It might be because it's not really important to you.
 If that's the case, maybe you need to give yourself permission to delete it from your task list.